Armand-Veress/Automated-Theorem-Prover/README.md

 * **Infrastructure:** Orchestrated into containers with docker-compose

 **Java-C++ Memory Interoperability (NativeInterop):**
-Transferring complex objects (like Java Abstract Syntax Trees or 2D arrays) to C++ incurs severe serialization overhead.
+Transferring complex objects (like Java Abstract Syntax Trees or 2D arrays) to C++ can cause significant serialization overhead.
 To achieve minimal-copy overhead, the Java backend flattens the 2D Exact Cover matrix into a 1D primitive `int` array. <br>

-Unlike alternative DLX implementations that use `-1` delimiters to separate rows in a 1D sequence, this architecture relies on a strictly rectangular, fixed-width grid (passing the column count explicitly alongside the array).
-This approach guarantees predictable memory allocation, eliminates conditional branching during C++ parsing, and maximizes CPU cache alignment. <br>
+Unlike alternative DLX implementations that use `-1` delimiters to separate only the active nodes in a 1D sequence, this architecture relies on a strictly rectangular, fixed-width grid padded with zeros.
+This approach ensures the horizontal integrity of the matrix—the `0`s act as rigid spatial constraints, ensuring that row elements are well-aligned and linked without altering their sequential order.
+Furthermore, this rigid format guarantees predictable memory allocation, eliminates conditional branching during C++ parsing, and maximizes CPU cache alignment. <br>

 Using the Java Native Interface (JNI), the JVM passes a direct memory pointer to this array.
 The C++ engine reads the matrix structure directly from this shared memory space, constructs its internal structures, and writes the output back, avoiding costly garbage collection events.